maxhves/hvesser-lewis-consulting-site/README.md

 ### Tech Stack

 The project has a fairly standard setup utilizing `NextJS` with `Typescript` and `TailwindCSS` for simplified styling.
-As the site grows in features, I will update this section with more information about the implementation, but for now there exits a minimal number of pages and complexity.
+As the site grows in features, I will update this section with more information about the implementation, but for now there exists a minimal number of pages and complexity.

 #### Please note